 Blocked drains can become a serious problem if not fixed quickly interrupting facility usage activities and can also become a health and safety concern amongst other inconveniences.

-• Keep the sewer pipes from the facility free of tree roots that may invade them.
+- Keep the sewer pipes from the facility free of tree roots that may invade them.
 If roots are a particular problem in the facility yard, you may need to call in Mathiou Services or another qualified professional once a year or so to clear the pipes.
-We’ll most likely us a Water Jetter to to cut out the roots.
+We’ll most likely us a hydro-jetter to cut out the roots.

 If you follow these procedures you should be able to prevent major blockages occurring and therefore reducing the amount of unnecessary plumbing expenditure.